guppyfish123/SOC_Lab/README.md

 # SOC_Lab

-This DIY project utilizes a range of free open source resources including Elastic, Kibana, Fleet, MISP, Cortex, The Hive, Shuffle, and AWS.
-The goal of his lab is to provide you with a comprehensive hands-on experience in managing a production-like environment, seamlessly integrating a SIEM (Security Information and Event Management), SOAR (Security Orchestration, Automation, and Response), and EDR (Endpoint Detection and Response) for optimal cybersecurity practices.
+This DIY project utilizes a range of free open source resources including Elastic, Kibana, Fleet, MISP, Cortex, The Hive, Shuffle, and more.
+The goal of his lab is to provide you with a comprehensive hands-on experience in managing a production-like environment of a SIEM (Security Information and Event Management), SOAR (Security Orchestration, Automation, and Response), and EDR (Endpoint Detection and Response) with real world data.
+Exposing certain endpoint to the public inernet to generate real world log data and metrics that can then be used to test alert triggers and case creation.

 ## Key Components